0xaryam/user-management-system/README.md

 ## How to Run the Project

-1. Install and open XAMPP.
+1. Install and open XAMPP
-2. Start Apache and MySQL.
+2. Start Apache and MySQL
 3. Copy the project folder into the `htdocs` directory:

 ```text
 C:\xampp\htdocs\
 ```

-4. Open phpMyAdmin.
+4. Open phpMyAdmin
 5. Create a database named:

 ```text
 user_management
 ```

-6. Import the `database.sql` file into the database.
+6. Import the `database.sql` file into the database
 7. Open the project in your browser:

 ```text